sabbir-rupom/akaash-rest-api/README.md

 Table Column Definitions will help you which data to be showed in response and which data to be processed in database through the base model functions

 * Check the existing API classes for further study
+* If you get any error like `"Class '' not found"` during development, you may need to run the `composer update` command from root directory (*if any new class files not loaded*)

 ## Features